 Wind reduction is affected by the height, length and porosity of the shelterbelt.
 Ideally, it should be planted at right angles to the prevailing wind.
-Shelter must be a minimum 5m high.
+While there may be site specific constraints such as powerlines, the ideal shelter height is a minimum of 5m.
 An effective shelterbelt acts as a filter rather than a solid barrier and it should be continuous as the wind will funnel through gaps with increased speed.
-There are pluses and minuses with all shelter types so careful consideration needs to be made of site-specific factors.

-Natural tree shelterbelts take a considerable time to establish but tend to look more pleasing to the eye.
-Care should be taken to avoid tree species that harbour pests e.g. Poplar (scale), or any deciduous species.
+There are pluses and minuses with all shelter types so careful consideration needs to be made of site-specific factors species that harbour pests e.g. Poplar (scale), or any deciduous species.
 Cryptomeria and Casurina spp. are more commonly used.
 Natural shelter comes with regular maintenance costs, including trimming, mulching and spraying for pests.
 It also takes up productive land area, and uses resources that could otherwise be used by the vines.